marklogic/marklogic-contentpump/README.md

 ## Getting Started

 Here are some resources that help you quickly get started with MLCP and Hadoop Connector:

 - [Getting Started with MLCP](http://docs.marklogic.com/guide/mlcp/getting-started)
 - [Getting Started with the MarkLogic Connector for Hadoop](http://docs.marklogic.com/guide/mapreduce/quickstart)

 ## Documentation

-This document provides a comprehensive overview of MarkLogic Content Pump and Hadoop Connector.
+This document provides a comprehensive overview of MLCP and Hadoop Connector.

 For official product documentation, please refer to:

 - [MLCP User Guide](http://docs.marklogic.com/guide/mlcp)
 - [MarkLogic Connector for Hadoop Developer's Guide](http://docs.marklogic.com/guide/mapreduce)